niolabs/docs/docs/installation/linux.md

 >
 > **APT** or similar package manager

-The nio Platform requires a few basic dependencies for local installation.
+The nio Platform requires the following for local installation.
 {% include "/includes/basic-requirements.md" %}

 You will also need the following, provided by nio: